Looking for the best things to do in Coronado Island with kids?

 7. Go for a Bike Ride

-Biking is one of the easiest and most popular ways to get around Coronado Island.
+Biking is a fun way to get around Coronado Island.
 In addition to beating the traffic that tends to mar Coronado in the summer, riding a bike is the ideal way to explore the island.

 Coronado itself is not that big, so it’s easy to get around with kids.
 It has lovely, wide residential streets as well as a six-mile bike path that circles nearly the entire island.
 There are plenty of spots to lock up your bike so you can stop, shop, snack, and explore along the way!